Ketamine-Assisted EMDR™ (KA-EMDR)

 View of the Person

 The person carries unprocessed traumatic material in maladaptive neural networks.
-The combination of pharmacologically enhanced neuroplasticity and EMDR's structured reprocessing allows the brain to integrate traumatic memories more fully than either intervention alone.
+The wager is that pharmacologically widened plasticity plus EMDR's structured reprocessing does more than either component alone.
+That is the claim under test, not a finding the current evidence can carry.

 Evidence